-The provision of art and complementary (A&C) therapies in the UAB Palliative and Comfort Care Unit is a collaborative effort between various departments within University Hospital and VSA Arts of Alabama, a local non-profit arts organization.
-In an effort to enhance the patient and caregiver experience, we provide A&C evaluation and inclusion of these therapies into the treatment plan for each patient.
+The provision of art and complementary (A & C) therapies in the UAB Palliative and Comfort Care Unit is a collaborative effort between various departments within UAB Hospital and VSA Arts of Alabama, a local non-profit arts organization.
+In an effort to enhance the patient and caregiver experience, we provide A & C evaluation and inclusion of these therapies into the treatment plan for each patient.
 Whether it is through music, visual art, pets, creative writing or journaling, we hope to provide care that meets the holistic needs of our patients.

 The establishment of the Legacy Art Station within the family dining area of the PCCU in 2009 was guided by the Art Project Committee.
 In 2015 the Art Station was revitalized in loving memory of Terry Phillips, with continued support by the UAB Alumni Society.
 The retitled Hidden Valley Art Station now serves as a focal point for the creative process for families while staying with their loved ones on the Palliative and Comfort Care Unit.

 For more information about the Art Project or ways to contribute or be involved please contact Jackie Palmore at 205.975.0826.